School-Based Health Care

 A: Students must have an “Authorization to Treat a Minor Child” consent form signed by a parent or guardian and turned in to the school in order to receive healthcare services.

 A: Authorization to Treat a Minor Child forms can be obtained from the school district and some districts have made the form available on their website.
 Forms can be submitted year around.
 Unfortunately, consent to treat cannot be accepted verbally.
-Once a form has been submitted, the student has access to services for the length of their time in the district.
+Once a form has been submitted, the student has access to services for one calendar year.

 We're Here to Help